 Credit card fraud may occur for one of the two reasons such as –

-The latter of these two reasons is called friendly fraud, and it can be a bit challenging to detect it.
+These types of letters are called friendly fraud, and it can be a bit challenging to detect them.
 In some cases, the cardholder will say that the card has been stolen whereas they were the ones who made the purchase but claim otherwise.
 But if this happens too often, then it may result in high chargeback rates.